engagingnewsproject/enp-platform/wp-content/plugins/defender-security/readme.txt

 ### Login Screen Masking

 Defender makes it easy to move your login screen to a custom URL.
 Not only does login screen masking improve security, but it also lets you white label your login user experience and improves branding.

+### Force Password Reset

+Password Reset enables you to force all users with selected roles to reset their password at any time.
+Especially helpful if you suspect a possible data breach on your site.

 ### Security Headers